 reports.

+Web services interface

+[appropriate description or refer to separate document]

 File naming convention

 There is a file naming convention employed by users sending report and maintenance requests to the Gas Registry when using the batch interface.
 Also, the Gas Registry uses a file naming convention when delivering files to users.
 These conventions are used by users' automated systems to identify the types of information the files contain and the processing date/time.
 Any new file naming convention must ensure files have unique names and are delivered to the correct party.